Bam4d/importSQL/README.md

 ### Using a config Script

-* Using this option you can set up a configuration that you can set up once and re-use to get the latest data into yours database table
+* Using this you can set up a configuration that you can set up once and re-use to get the latest data into yours database table

 * Make sure you know your [import.io user credentials](https://import.io/data/account/)